juxeii/ibtools/README.md

 contracts, such that at application restart not all have to be requested again.

 # Installation
-I think python>=3.7 is required, although I did not tested it.
+I think python>=3.7 is required, although I did not test it.
 You can install it with
 ```bat
 pip install ibtools